Fire in the Sky: Firefighters Navigating the Evolving Urban and Rural Building Landscape to Save Lives and Property

 A Call to Action

-“Together, with Affordable Drill Towers and the support of the Houston Fire Department, the focus for Fire in the Sky is to bring the best training and finest minds to educate firefighters on critical topics of strategy operations, and tactics that must change in the face of the the vertical and horizontal building growth in this country," said Mike Gagliano, President of the Firefighter Air Coalition.
+“The focus for Fire in the Sky is to bring the best training and finest minds to educate firefighters on critical topics of strategy operations, and tactics that must change in the face of the the vertical and horizontal building growth in this country," said Mike Gagliano, President of the Firefighter Air Coalition.
+"Buildings are taller and larger than ever before, increasing the scope and obstacles in the firefighter response to protect their citizens and preserve the property in our communities," said FAC President, Mike Gagliano.
+"Understanding the air a firefighter carries is limited, tactics and methods required to solve these emerging fireground challenges must include managing their air.
+Without air – nothing can be done.”

 Fire In the Sky is more than a conference—it's a call to action for firefighters to adapt to the complexities of modern urban and rural changing landscapes.
 In a world where cities continue to grow and evolve, the need for innovative firefighting approaches has never been more critical.